Skip to main content

 How much does Langotalk cost?

-Langotalk is available as a web and a mobile app and they offer a 7-day free trial.
+Langotalk is available as a web and a mobile app.
+Check the Langotalk website for current pricing and free trial options.

 The verdict

-Though it sometimes gives "Duolingo wannabe" vibes (which even sometimes trip it up), Langotalk really stands out as one of the best AI language learning apps out there.
-Its beginner lessons are a bit too tense and strict to have the appeal of a chatbot (or even, I think, to be able to effectively teach beginner students).
+Langotalk really stands out as one of the better AI language learning apps out there.
+Its beginner lessons are a bit too stiff and school-like to have the appeal of a chatbot (or even, I think, to be able to effectively teach beginner students).
 But its other chatbot options feature conversations and role-plays that feel very realistic.
 And chats seem to go on for an unlimited stretch of time.

 Other AI language learning apps worth mentioning

-Here are two other AI language learning apps that might be worth trying out.
+Here are a few other AI language learning apps that might be worth knowing about.

 Duolingo Max

 When I reviewed Duolingo, the free app totally charmed me with its delightful characters and varied exercises.
-Now, there's a paid option, Duolingo Max, that lets you practice a language with a chatbot, among other features.
+Now, there’s a paid option, Duolingo Max, that lets you practice a language with AI-powered features.

 As I was hoping, the chatbot takes on the roles of different Duolingo characters.
 Characters change depending on the scenarios you choose.
 This is a role-play-based chatbot, not one that lets you have randomly generated conversations, which is a bit of a letdown, since I would have loved to just talk to cynical teen Lily about life.
 But the idea is still pretty great.